-62 Manufacturers of goods are included under the definition of "producer" in section 1 of the Control Act.
+Manufacturers of goods are included under the definition of "producer" in section 1 of the Control Act.

-63 Rule 28.7(2)(a) to (c) of the Customs Control Rules assigns producer registration types for the different international trade agreements conferring preferential tariff treatment to goods of South African origin, each type covering producer registrations for a specific international trade agreement.
+Rule 28.7(2)(a) to (a)(d) of the Customs Control Rules assigns producer registration types for the different international trade agreements conferring preferential tariff treatment to goods of South African origin, each type covering producer registrations for a specific international trade agreement.

-(3) (a) An application referred to in subrule (2) must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to a Customs Office referred to in subrule (1).

-- (4) An application for blank forms must reflect - - (a) the name and customs code of the exporter; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of an applicant referred to in paragraph (a), the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;64 - (c) the ITA under which preferential tariff treatment is to be claimed; - (d) the country or countries to which the exporter intends to export goods of South African origin under the ITA; - (e) the specific blank forms required; - (f) the number of blank forms required; - (g) the class or kind, and tariff headings, of goods for which those forms will be used; - (h) the projected number of consignments to be exported over a specified period to the country or countries referred to in paragraph (d); - a signed declaration by the exporter that the goods to be exported meet the requirements of the ITA for which the blank forms applied for will be used; and - (j) how the goods meet the requirements for goods of South African origin with reference to the rules of origin prescribed or recognised by the ITA, which may be explained in a separate supporting document submitted together with
+- 9.9 (1) Serially numbered blanks of the forms that are required or recognised in terms of the different ITAs as documentary evidence of origin for goods of South African origin if certified by the customs authority, are on written application available from any of the Customs Offices indicated for that purpose on the SARS website. - (2) An exporter registered for a specific ITA and who intends to claim preferential tariff treatment under the ITA for goods of South African origin to be exported by that exporter to a country that is a party to the ITA, may apply to the customs authority for a quantity of blank forms referred to in subrule (1) to be used for that exporter's exports of goods of South African origin to that country. - (3) (a) An application referred to in subrule (2) must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules. - (b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to a Customs Office referred to in subrule (1). - (4) An application for blank forms must reflect- - (a) the name and customs code of the exporter; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of an applicant referred to in paragraph (a), the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules; - (c) the ITA under which preferential tariff treatment is to be claimed; - (d) the country or countries to which the exporter intends to export goods of South African origin under the ITA; - (e) the specific blank forms required;

+See definition of "ordinary representative" in rule 1.1 of the Customs Control Rules and explanatory footnote.

-64 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
-Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+&lt;sup>79 If the application is submitted in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, by an ordinary representative on behalf of the applicant, the application must comply with the additional requirements set out in Part 5 of Chapter 41 of the Customs Control Rules.
+Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers and registered agents that submit applications on behalf of applicants in that capacity.